DidoMarchet/scss-utopia/README.md

 ```

 # Disclaimer
-[scss-utopia](https://www.npmjs.com/package/scss-utopia) covers a major part of your needs in terms of sizing, positioning and in general aspect.
+[scss-utopia](https://www.npmjs.com/package/scss-utopia) covers the majority of your needs in terms of sizing, positioning and in general aspect.

 However the mixins are not ideal to handle rules concerning layout (`grid` properties in particular).